Post Banner Image

 Credit: a_Taiga/ iStock via Getty Images

-The country name Netherlands means “low-lying lands,” and there’s a reason for this.
-An estimated 26% of the Netherlands is located below sea level, and that number rises to as high as 59% following heavy storms and other times of increased water levels.
-The Dutch capital, Amsterdam, sits approximately 7 feet below sea level.
-The city stays “afloat” thanks to a system of canals, dikes, dunes, floodgates, and pumping stations.
+The country name Netherlands means “low-lying lands,” and indeed, the country has many areas below sea level.
+Amsterdam’s altitude is 7 feet below sea level, making it one of the biggest major cities below level.
+An estimated 26% of the Netherlands is located below sea level — that number rises to as high as 59% following heavy storms and other times of increased water levels.
+The Dutch capital stays “afloat” thanks to a system of canals, dikes, dunes, floodgates, and pumping stations.
 It’s part of the Delta Works, a massive engineering project initiated after significant flooding in 1953.
-The Dutch continue to find innovative ways to adapt to the country’s low-lying location.
-For example, in 2023, an underwater bicycle parking lot with space for 7,000 bikes opened next to Amsterdam’s Centraal Station.

 Kristianstad, Sweden